jray-8/creature-wars/README.md

 # Creature Wars

-Take control of an empire and force creatures to duel against your enemy to conquer them!
+Take control of an empire and force creatures to duel against your enemy to conquer their land!

+Creatures are captured (or bribed) and bound for battle to regain their freedom.
+However, if the enemy outnumbers your creature, it will turn on you and fight its way out instead!
+The magickal effects of witches may also flip the battle in unsuspected ways.

 ## Game Rules